Chicago Construction Accident Lawyer

 What Types of Compensation Can I Receive?

-Victims of construction-related accidents may be entitled to financial compensation for medical bills, lost wages, rehabilitation, and pain and suffering.
+Victims of construction-related accidents may be entitled to financial compensation from workers’ compensation for medical expenses and lost wages.
+When a third party’s negligence caused the accident, a worker can also seek compensation for medical bills, lost wages, and pain and suffering.

 What Is My Construction Site Injury Case Worth?

 Each construction accident case is unique.
-Your Chicago accident attorney will evaluate your case considering: the severity of your injuries, lost income, medical costs, the extent of pain and suffering you’ve experienced, and (in some cases) wrongful death.
+Your Chicago accident attorney will evaluate your case considering: the severity of your injuries, lost income, medical costs, and the extent of pain and suffering you’ve experienced.
+In the case of a fatality, wrongful death compensation may be possible.

 How Long Will It Take to Resolve My Case?